Peptides 101: The Science Behind Peptides And How To Use Them

 Fourth, start with one peptide at a time.
 Stacking multiple peptides before you know how you respond to each individual compound makes it impossible to identify what is helping and what might be causing side effects.
 Once you have established your response to one peptide, adding a second becomes a more controlled experiment.

 Fifth, get baseline labs and follow-up labs.
-At minimum, a comprehensive metabolic panel, CBC, and hormone panel before starting.
+At minimum, a full metabolic panel, CBC, and hormone panel before starting.
 For growth hormone peptides, add IGF-1 levels.
 Retest after 8-12 weeks.
 The data tells you whether the peptide is doing what you expected.

 Dr. Doug also addresses a question that new peptide users often ask: how long before I feel something?
 The answer varies by peptide and by individual, but general guidelines exist.
 Growth hormone secretagogues typically produce noticeable improvements in sleep quality within the first 1-2 weeks.
 Body composition changes from GH peptides take longer, usually 8-12 weeks of consistent use before measurable changes in fat mass and lean mass appear.
 Healing peptides like BPC-157 and TB-500 work faster for acute injuries (some patients report improvement within days) and slower for chronic conditions (4-8 weeks for meaningful progress).